Arrest made after deliveryman brutally attacked in Queen Village; additional suspects sought

 "I saw that I had two missed calls from Jefferson, and they were just like this is the traumatic brain injury.
 I mean, it was like nothing I've ever seen," she said.

-Police say one of the teens punched the victim.
+Police say the group of teens stopped Lean in his vehicle, then one of the teens punched him.

 Lean hit his head on the sidewalk and he had a seizure before briefly losing consciousness, officials say.

 SEE ALSO: Newlywed in a coma after brutal beating in Queen Village: Police

 "I can't imagine these kids even understand what they did.
 I mean, he could have been dead," said Torrisi.
-"Life is really hard, and then stuff like this happens, and you're just knocked over."
+"Life is really hard, and then stuff like this happens and you're just knocked over."

 There are still many unanswered questions about what prompted the attack.

-"They're out on their bikes, destroying other families, and that to me is just incomprehensible.
-I wish I could talk to them and say what was this, what happened," Torrisi said.
+"They're out on their bikes destroying other families, and that to me is just incomprehensible.
+I wish I could talk to them and say, 'What was this, what happened?"
+Torrisi said.

-She adds that nothing was stolen from Lean and is holding out hope for their future together.
+She adds that nothing was stolen from Lean, and is holding out hope for their future together.

-On Sunday, police said newly recovered video shows roughly eight suspects on bikes surround and attack the victim.
+On Sunday, police said newly recovered video shows roughly eight suspects on bikes surrounding and attacking the victim.

 Anyone with any information on this incident is asked to call police at 215-686-TIPS.